learnwithpradnya/Docker/Real-World Use Case #2/readme.md

-# 🚀 Real-Time Usecase #2 | Azure DevOps CI/CD with Terraform and Dockerized WebApp
+# 🚀 Azure DevOps CI/CD with Terraform and Dockerized WebApp | Real-World Use Case #2

 ## 🔧 Usecase Overview